What is Parametric Rolling in Container Ships?

 - Heavy stresses in ship structure especially in fore and aft parts

-- Extreme stresses on container and their securing system resulting in failure of the same and even loss of containers
+- Extreme stresses on the container and their securing system resulting in failure of the same and even loss of containers

 - Unpleasant for the crew of the ship